-If you’re in the early stages of a relationship with someone you want to build a future with, now’s the time to have small, bite-sized financial conversations you can build on later when things get serious.
-That way, when the conversation is no longer about a date, but about your wedding, a car, or a house, you’ll already have set the groundwork for talking about these things.
+If you’re in the early stages of a relationship with someone you want to build a future with, now’s the time to have small, bite-size financial conversations you can build on later when things get serious.
+That way, when the conversation turns from date night to decisions about your wedding, transportation, or housing, you’ve already laid the groundwork.

 2. How Did Your Families Handle Money?

-Everyone has deep-rooted feelings about money – both positive and negative – formed by a combination of their past experiences and how their families handled money.
-That’s part of what makes money so hard; it’s not that we can’t figure out the ins and outs of how to manage it, but that we have so many emotional attachments to it.
+That’s part of what makes money so hard.
+It’s not that we can’t figure out the ins and outs of how to manage it.
+We just have so many emotional attachments to our beliefs about it.

-Figuring out you and your partner’s attachments begins with your “money stories.”
+Figuring out your respective attachments begins with your “money stories.”
 How did each of your families handle money?
 How did they talk about money?
 Did your parents argue about it?
 Was money plentiful or scarce?
 What did you learn from your parents about money that was or wasn’t useful?
 Discussing these things can help you uncover why you feel the way you do about money.

 3. What Are Your Money Fears?

 Once you have each other’s money stories, you can start to understand one another’s money fears and values.
-For example, if your partner grew up poor or went through a period of financial scarcity, such as a parent’s job loss, they might have a lot of fears about money and, therefore, a need to hang onto as much as possible to feel a sense of security.
+For example, if your partner grew up poor or went through a period of financial insecurity, such as a parent’s job loss, they might have a lot of fears about money resulting in a need to hang onto as much as possible to feel a sense of security.

 4. What Are Your Money Values?

-It’s important to understand each other’s money values before you discuss goals and budgets.
-That goes beyond whether one of you is a spender and one a saver, but rather what you think money is “for” – will inform these discussions.
-For example, does your partner think money is for security and try to stash away every nickel and dime?
-Or do they think money is for happiness and spend it more freely on the here and now?
+It’s vital you understand each other’s money values before you discuss goals and budgets.
+That goes beyond whether one of you is a spender and one a saver, but rather what you think money’s purpose is.
+For example, does your partner think money is for security and that’s why they try to stash away every nickel and dime?
+Or do they think money is for happiness, causing them to spend it more freely on the here and now?

-It’s also important to understand that how we spend money may not always line up with our values.
+It’s also crucial to understand that how we spend money may not always line up with our values.
 For example, I made a lot of financial mistakes early on because I valued the freedom money could provide.
-Unfortunately, I used non-existent money in the form of debt to fuel a lot of those choices, and as a result, I ended up creating the opposite of freedom by racking up credit card debt.
-I didn’t see that until later when the debt became too burdensome and it was too late to do much about it.
-Had I invested more of my money and not relied so heavily on credit, balancing “now” with “later,” I would have created far more freedom for myself.
+Unfortunately, I used nonexistent money to fuel a lot of my choices, and as a result, I created the opposite of freedom by racking up credit card debt.
+I didn’t see that until later when the debt became too burdensome, and it was too late to do much about it.

-When you start talking with your partner about how to create a life of security, happiness, and freedom with your money, don’t discuss only the specifics of budgeting, saving, and investing.
-Also examine if you’re actually using your money in alignment with your values.
+When you start talking with your partner about creating a life of security, happiness, and freedom with your money, don’t discuss only the specifics of budgeting, saving, and investing.
+Also examine whether you’re actually using your money in alignment with your values.

-5. What Kinds of Debts & Resources Are You Bringing Into the Marriage?
+5. What Kinds of Debts and Resources Are You Bringing Into the Marriage?

-If you and your partner don’t know each other’s money situation, you’ll have a tough time planning for your future.
-It’s critical that you talk about where you each stand financially.
+If you and your partner don’t know each other’s money situation, it’s challenging to plan for your future.
+It’s critical you talk about where you each stand financially.

 What you’re talking about are each other’s assets and liabilities.
 You can’t make a budget or plan for future goals, such as buying a house, without knowing these basics.

 If you’re serious about making a life together, you need to figure out how to work as a team to meet your mutual goals while also loving and supporting one another.
 So leave judgment at the door.

 6. What Are Your Credit Scores?

-Your credit score may be one of the most vital numbers you share when it comes to planning for your future.
+Your credit score may be one of the most important numbers you share when planning for your future.
 Where you each stand can affect your ability to buy a car, lease an apartment, buy a house, or any number of other situations involving a credit check.
-If either of you is unaware of your credit score, you can check it easily at Credit Karma.
+If either of you is unaware of your credit score, you can easily check it through Credit Karma.

-If one of you has a low score, and you plan to buy a house someday, work together to increase that credit score.
-It may take some time, but when you tackle these situations as a team, you’ll not only reach your goals more effectively, but you’ll also create a stronger bond as a couple.
+If one of you has a low credit score and you plan to buy a house someday, work together to increase that credit score.
+It may take some time, but when you tackle these situations as a team, you’ll reach your goals more effectively and create a stronger bond as a couple.

 Whatever you do, don’t wait until you need a good score to find out your partner doesn’t have one.
-Credit scores will come to light eventually, so it’s better to tackle the issue before it really matters and potentially cripples your plans together.
-Research by the Federal Reserve Board found that the higher your credit score is when your relationship begins, the less likely you are to break up after the first few years.
+Credit scores will come to light eventually, so it’s better to tackle the issue before it really matters and potentially cripples your plans.
+Research by the Federal Reserve Board in 2015 found that the higher your credit score is when your relationship begins, the less likely you are to break up after the first few years.